lostmygithubaccount/dasky/README.md

 ![Compute instance git repo](media/ci-git-repo.png)

 ## Overview of repository

-Open up `DaskyAzureML.ipynb`.
+Open up `example.ipynb`.
 Start the run.
 This will take a few minutes, depending on whether a new image needs to be built and other factors.
 You can read through the overview of what the setup incurs below while waiting for the cluster to setup.

 ![Run widget ready](media/run-widget-ready.png)